-Women who are sexually active, or those who had previous sexual encounters are at risk of being infected with the human papillomavirus (HPV), a virus that causes pre-cancerous changes in the cervix, which may develop into cervical cancer.
+Women who are sexually active, or those who had previous sexual encounters are at risk of being infected with the human papillomavirus (HPV) – a virus that causes pre-cancerous changes in the cervix that may develop into cervical cancer.

-You can protect yourself from cervical cancer by getting a Pap smear once every three years from 25 years old onwards.
+You can protect yourself from cervical cancer by getting a Pap smear once every three years from 25 years old onwards, or getting the HPV vaccination if you are 26 years old and below.
 The test is relatively painless.
-Cells are taken from the cervix and vagina to be examined for pre-cancerous lesions at stages when they are highly treatable.
+Cells are taken from the cervix and vagina to be examined for pre-cancerous lesions.
 Early treatment prevents up to 80 per cent of cervical cancers.

 Recommended Health Screening Package: Raffles Deluxe

 In addition to the Pap smear, women in their 30s can also consider undergoing the HPV testing to identify cervical cancer-causing HPV strains (namely types 16 and 18).
 Recent studies have shown that the most cases of carcinoma-in-situ and cervical cancer are preceded by the HPV infection.
 The HPV testing is suitable for women aged 30 years old and above.

 Those who are tested positive for HPV would be referred to their gynaecologist for a more detailed cervical examination.
 If the results are negative, the test should be repeated every 5 years.

 An unhealthy diet, an ageing population, and a sedentary lifestyle have caused the number of diabetics in Singapore to rise over the years.
 Diabetes is a silent and chronic disease.
 If not managed well, it can cause devastating complications such as blindness, nerve damage, kidney failure, heart disease and limb amputation.
 Studies show that about 50 per cent of all diabetics already have diabetes-related complications at the time of diagnosis.